bgolyoo/chuck-norris-jokes-ui/README.md

 The jokes are loaded form the awesome API of Chuck Norris jokes.

-You can find more information on their [webpage](http://www.icndb.com/).
+You can find more information on their webpage: [http://www.icndb.com](http://www.icndb.com/).

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.4.

+## Install

+Install dependecies using `yarn`.

 ## Development server